PollingInc/polling-sdk-unity/README.md

 # Polling.com Unity SDK Wrapper

 > [!WARNING]
-> This SDK is currently available only for Android usage (iOS is still being planned).
+> This SDK is currently available only for Android usage (iOS is currently being developed).

 > [!WARNING]
 > You can't test it directly in Unity Editor as it is native Android.
 In order to test it, you have to build your project and run it into a mobile device.